ldbc/ldbc_snb_datagen_spark/README.md

 ### Running

-The project will output it's results in the `/opt/ldbc_snb_datagen/social_network/` directory.
+The project will output its results in the `/opt/ldbc_snb_datagen/social_network/` directory.
 In order to save the results of the generation, a directory must be mounted in the container from the host:

 ```
 mkdir datagen_output